yuhun-Jun/fast24_ae/README.md

 ```bash
 numactl -H
 ```
+In the tested environment, the reserved memory area and CPU were on NUMA node 2.
+Therefore, all the scripts executed below use `numactl --cpubind=2 --membind=2` to conduct the experiments.
+If the NUMA node number of the system you are trying to replicate is different, it is recommended to modify the `NUMADOMAIN` settings in `commonvariable.sh` accordingly.

 ### NVMeVirt Test Execution
 First, verify that NVMeVirt is functioning correctly in the current environment.
 If the memory reservation and the NVMeVirt script have been properly modified, the following commands should successfully create and then delete a virtual NVMe device.
 Verify that both versions, with the approach turned On and Off, are operational.